Funding free early education entitlement for two-year-olds

 - a registered childminder

-A list of registered providers can be found on the Families Information Service website.
+A list of registered providers can be found on the County Durham Families Information Service website.

 Your setting can receive up to 15 hours free education per week for 38 weeks (a maximum of 570 hours) of the year, although parents or carers can choose to stretch their funding over more weeks and receive less hours per week providing your setting can accommodate this.

-Fifteen hours of free early years education is available for two year olds provided they meet certain eligibility criteria.
-See our Free childcare sessions for 2 year olds page for details of eligibility for parents/carers.
+Fifteen hours of free early years education is available for two-year-olds provided they meet certain eligibility criteria.
+See our Funded childcare sessions for two-year-olds page for details of eligibility for parents/carers.